 Summarizes in relatively simple terms why you do need a VPN, especially if you use any type public Wifi.

-It amazes me how much research is being done on possible comercial applications for graphene.
-Everything from electronics to structures stronger than steel.
+It amazes me how much research is being done on possible commercial applications for graphene—everything from electronics to structures stronger than steel.

 How good of a bargaining chip could this be if it didn’t work for Windows OEMs back in the 90’s and Samsung recently.
 Google knows this.
 Not sure why Huawei doesn’t yet.